Halis Duraki

 NeoVim

 Using NeoVim as my secondary editor, integrated with iTerm and my tmux environment.
 I have custom color scheme that looks beautiful and matches my iTerm theme.
 I’m sucker for LunarVim, which I used extensively to configure my NeoVim instance.
 I rarely use NeoVim nowadays, except to quickly edit some files.
+Lately, I’ve been forcing myself to use hx which I’m still trying to map exactly to my NeoVim kb configs.

 NeoVim w/ custom LunarVim - Startup